Photoexcitation of atoms by cylindrically polarized Laguerre-Gaussian beams: Theoretical background

 \subsection{Cylindrically polarized LG beams}

 Cylindrically polarized LG beams can be constructed as a linear combination of two circularly polarized LG modes \cite{cylindrica}.
-The superposition of two LG modes results in non-separable spatial and polarization modes \cite{andrews2012} which affects the state of polarization across the beam cross section.
-In contrast to LG beams with circular polarization, the state of polarization across the beam cross section in cylindrically polarized LG beams is spatially in-homogeneous \cite{nonuniformsop}.
+This results in non-separable spatial and polarization modes \cite{andrews2012}.
+As a consequence of non-separable spatial and polarization modes, the state of polarization across the beam cross section in cylindrically polarized LG beams is spatially in-homogeneous \cite{nonuniformsop}.
 Beams which are linear combinations of two LG modes are known as vector beams \cite{vectorsolution} and constitute a vector solutions to the paraxial wave equation.
-Radial and azimuthal polarizations are two special cases of a cylindrical polarization.
-In particular, radially and azimuthally polarized LG beams are linear combinations of two LG modes with the projection of OAM $m_{l} = \pm1$ and helicity $\lambda = \pm1$ \cite{linearcombinationofcircular}.
-The radially polarized LG beams have a state of linear polarization aligned along the radial direction \cite{radiallypol,sabrina}.
-That is, the electric field of the radially polarized LG beam always points in the radial direction and is perpendicular to the beam axis.
-The vector potential of a radially polarized LG beam is constructed as a linear combination of vector potential of right circularly polarized $\mathbf{A}^{\mathrm{cir}}_{m_{l}=-1,\lambda=1,p}(\mathbf{r})$ and left circularly polarized $\mathbf{A}^{\mathrm{cir}}_{m_{l}=1,\lambda=-1,p}(\mathbf{r})$ LG beams and is given by
+Radial and azimuthal polarizations are two special cases of a cylindrical polarization constructed as a linear combinations of two LG modes with the projection of OAM $m_{\ell} = \pm1$ and helicity $\lambda = \mp1$ \cite{linearcombinationofcircular}.
+The electric field of the radially polarized LG beam always points in the radial direction and is perpendicular to the beam axis \cite{radiallypol,sabrina}.
+The vector potential of a radially polarized LG beam is constructed as a linear combination of vector potential of right circularly polarized $\mathbf{A}^{\mathrm{(circ)}}_{m_{\ell}=-1,\lambda=1,p}(\mathbf{r})$ and left circularly polarized $\mathbf{A}^{\mathrm{(circ)}}_{m_{\ell}=1,\lambda=-1,p}(\mathbf{r})$ LG beams and is given by